melinda-z/CI-MS2-MovieQuiz/testing.md

 - **General User Goals**

-  - As a user, I would like to use other senses rather than just sight, it gives me better experience.
+  - As a user, I would like to use other senses rather than just sight, it gives me a better experience.
 Movie Quiz uses aduio throughout the site, background music option on the home page, right/wrong answer sound effect on the game page, and congratulation music when the game ends.

   - As a user, the color contrast is critical to me, I want to be able to read the content on the page.
 Movie Quiz used yellow over dark red color theme, it's easy to read and also easy on the eyes.

-  - As a user, when I play a quiz game, I expect the format of questions are well set up.
-Movie Quiz game page consist question heading area indicating how far the user is in the game, a progress bar for visual effect, updated scores tells how many points they have made so far.
+  - As a user, when I play a quiz game, I expect the format of questions to be well set up.
+Movie Quiz game page consists of a question heading area indicating how far the user is in the game, a progress bar for visual effect, and updated scores tells how many points they have made so far.

   - As a user, sometimes I could get annoyed by the music/sound so I want to have the option to switch it off anytime.
 Throughout all pages when there's sound/music, a button is provided to switch it off anytime.

-  - As a user, I expect quiz game is a bit challenging.
-Movie Quiz has a timer installed in the game, it only gives the user 60 seconds to select an answer.
+  - As a user, I expect quiz game to a bit challenging.
+Movie Quiz has a timer installed in the game that only gives the user 60 seconds to select an answer.

   - As a mobile user, I want to play the game on my mobile.
-The site is full responsive, can be played on a mobile or a tablet.
+The site is fully responsive and can also be played on a mobile or a tablet.

 - **First Time Visitor Goals**

-  - As a First Time Visitor, when I enter a website, I want to see a clear visual set up, image and buttons and minimum amount of text on front page.
-Movie Quiz used a full screen background image and head line and 3 buttons as its main feature on the front page, the visual effect is clear and simple.
+  - As a First Time Visitor, when I enter a website I want to see a clear visual set up, images and buttons and a minimum amount of text on the front page.
+Movie Quiz used a full screen background image and head line and 3 buttons as its main feature on the front page.
+The visual effect is clear and simple.

-  - As a First Time Visitor, I want quit the game anytime if I decided to.
-The game page has a option of going back to home page anytime.
+  - As a First Time Visitor, I want to quit the game anytime if I decided to.
+The game page has a option of going back to the home page anytime.

-  - As a First Time Visitor, images and music are better experience than plain text.
-The game finishes with a congratulations music auto plays and an images with encourage words.
+  - As a First Time Visitor, images and music are a better experience than plain text.
+The game finishes with a congratulations music that auto plays and an image with encouraging words.

   - As a First Time Visitor, I need to know where is clickable, and which choice is my mouse on.
-Moive Quiz choices have a hover over effect, the choice scales bigger, the border changes color and a box shadow appears when the mouse is hovered over.
+Moive Quiz choices have a hover over effect, the choice scales bigger, the border changes color and a box shadow appears whenever the mouse is hovered over the choice.

-  - AS a First Time Visitor, I need to know if my answer is right or wrong.
+  - As a First Time Visitor, I need to know if my answer is right or wrong.
 Movie Quiz has implemented that need by visual and sound effect.
 The choice changes to green color if the answer is correct, and red if the answer is incorrect.
 A dedicated sound is also assigned to both scenarios.

   - As a First Time Visitor, when I finish the game, I would like to know my final scores.
-The game automaticly go to the end page when a game is finished and a final score displays.
+The game automatically goes to the end page when a game is finished and a final score displays.

   - As a First Time Visitor, I want to save my name and my high scores.
 The end page gives the user the option of saving their names and score in the local storage when a new high score is achieved.

-  - As a First Time Visitor, I would like the option to play again, if I found the game is interesting and want to do better in the next round.
+  - As a First Time Visitor, I would like the option to play again, if I found the game interesting and want to do better in the next round.
 The end page has a button of playing the game again or go home.

   - As a First Time Visitor, I would like to check the scores leader board.
 In the home page, there is a button to check the high scores list of top 5.